devloft/spree_cookbook/README.md

 # spree-cookbook

-This cookbook installs Spree commerce, and other needed services  as web proxy and database, automated with "kitchen-chef".
+This cookbook installs env for Rails app and Spree Commerce, and other needed services as web proxy and database, automated with Kitchen Chef.

-Missing: Unittests
+Missing: Tests, SSL, AWS RDS.

 ## Supported Platforms

 Supported platforms: RHEL

-## Attributes
+## Default attributes

 <table>
   <tr>